htmos6/Quality-of-Service-Based-Queuing/README.md

 ![fig4](https://user-images.githubusercontent.com/88316097/178003207-b19797ea-6b06-44ef-84b7-b878a80f09e9.png)

-Some Testbench results of the QoS system can be found in the following link.
+Some Testbench results of the QoS system can be found in the following results.

 ![figure1](https://user-images.githubusercontent.com/88316097/178003594-07e274a7-ff0d-4a46-98c4-fc63d29ddf6d.png)